Table Of Contents

 There are several ways to install the INET Framework:

-• Let the OMNeT++ IDE download and install it for you.
+• Allow the OMNeT++ IDE download and install it for you.
 This is the easiest way.
-Just accept the offer to install INET in the dialog that comes up when you first start the IDE, or choose Help ‣ Install Simulation Models any time later.
+Just accept the offer to install INET in the dialog that comes up when the IDE is started for the first time.
+Alternatively, it can be installed by choosing Help ‣ Install Simulation Models at any later time.

-• From GitHub.
-If you have experience with git, clone the INET Framework project (inet-framework/inet), check out the revision of your choice, and follow the INSTALL file in the project root.
+• The INET Framework can be cloned from the GitHub repository.
+If you are familiar with git, clone the INET Framework project repository (inet-framework/inet) and check out the chosen revision.
+Then follow the INSTALL file in the project root.

 Installing INET Extensions

-If you plan to make use of INET extensions (e.g. Veins or SimuLTE), follow the installation instructions provided with them.
+If INET extensions (e.g. Veins or SimuLTE) are planned to be used, the installation instructions provided with them should be followed.

-• First, check if the project root contains a file named .project.
+• First, it should be checked if the project root contains a file named .project.

-• If it does, then the project can be imported into the IDE (use File ‣ Import ‣ General ‣ Existing Project into workspace).
-Make sure that the project is recognized as an OMNeT++ project (the Project Properties dialog contains a page titled OMNeT++), and it lists the INET project as dependency (check the Project References page in the Project Properties dialog).
+• If the file exists, the project can be imported into the IDE by using File ‣ Import ‣ General ‣ Existing Project Make sure that the project is recognized as an OMNeT++ project the Project Properties dialog contains a page titled OMNeT++), and it lists the INET project as a dependency (check the Project References page in the Project Properties dialog).

-• If there is no .project file, you can create an empty OMNeT++ project using the New OMNeT++ Project wizard in File ‣ New, add the INET project as dependency using the Project References page in the Project Properties dialog, and copy the source files into the project.
+• If there is no .project file, create an empty OMNeT++ project using the New OMNeT++ Project wizard in File ‣ New.
+Then add the INET project as a dependency using the Project References page in the Project Properties dialog, and copy the source files into the project.

 Getting Familiar with INET

-The INET Framework builds upon OMNeT++, and uses the same concept: modules that communicate by message passing.
-Hosts, routers, switches and other network devices are represented by OMNeT++ compound modules.
-These compound modules are assembled from simple modules that represent protocols, applications, and other functional units.
-A network is again an OMNeT++ compound module that contains host, router and other modules.
+The INET Framework is based on OMNeT++ and follows the same concept of modules communicating through message passing.
+OMNeT++ compound modules are used to represent hosts, routers, switches, and other network devices.
+These compound modules are made up of simple modules that represent protocols, applications, and other functional units.
+A network consists of an OMNeT++ compound module that contains host, router, and other modules.

-Modules are organized into a directory structure that roughly follows OSI layers:
+Modules are organized into a directory structure that aligns with the OSI layers:

 • src/inet/applications/ – traffic generators and application models